awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

 1. \(Optional\) Modify the policy to restrict access or provide additional permissions as needed\.

-   For information about the types of customizations you might choose to make, see [Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.
+   For information about the types of customizations you might choose to make, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.

 1. Choose **Update Trust Policy**, and then copy or make a note of the role name and the **Role ARN** value on the **Summary** page\.
 You specify this information when you create your maintenance window\.